-Global economy:
+Global economy

 Though flat, global growth is expected to remain stable.
-At 3.3% in both 2025 and 2026, the forecasts for growth are below the historical (2000-19) average of 3.7% and broadly unchanged from October 2023.
-The Global growth profile (Figure 2) appears to be precarious across various economies with divergent paths,
+At 3.3% in both 2025 and 2026, growth forecasts are below the historical (2000-19) average of 3.7% and broadly unchanged from October 2023.
+The global growth profile (Figure 2) appears to be precarious across various economies with divergent paths.

 Figure 2.
-Evolution of 2025 Growth Forecasts (Percent)
+Evolution of 2025 growth forecasts (percent)

-Source: IMF staff calculations.
+Scource: IMF staff calculations.

 Note: The x-axis shows the months the World Economic Outlook is published.

 AEs = advanced economies; EMDEs = emerging market and developing economies.

 Energy commodity prices are expected to decline by 2.6% in 2025, more than expected in October.
-This reflects a decline in oil prices driven by weak Chinese demand and strong supply from countries outside of OPEC+ (Organization of the Petroleum Exporting Countries plus selected non-member countries, including Russia), partly offset by increases in gas prices as a result of colder-than-expected weather and supply disruptions, including the ongoing conflict in the Middle East and outages in gas fields.
-Non-fuel commodity prices are expected to increase by 2.5% in 2025, on account of upward revisions to food and beverage prices relative to the October 2024 WEO, driven by bad weather affecting large producers.
+This reflects a decline in oil prices, driven by weak Chinese demand and strong supply from countries outside of OPEC+ (Organisation of the Petroleum Exporting Countries plus selected non-member countries, including Russia), partly offset by increases in gas prices, resulting from colder-than-expected weather and supply disruptions, including the ongoing conflict in the Middle East and outages in gas fields.
+Non-fuel commodity prices are expected to increase by 2.5% in 2025, on account of upward revisions to food & beverage prices relative to the October 2024 WEO, driven by bad weather affecting large producers.

 Monetary policy rates of major central banks are expected to continue to decline, though at different paces, reflecting variations in growth and inflation outlooks.
-The fiscal policy perspective is expected to tighten during 2025-26 in advanced economies including the United States and, potentially, in emerging market and developing economies.
+The fiscal policy perspective is expected to tighten during 2025-26 in advanced economies, including the United States and, potentially, in emerging markets and across developing economies.

-In the United States, underlying demand remains robust, reflecting strong wealth effects, a less restrictive monetary policy perspective, and strong financial conditions.
-Growth is projected to be at 2.7% in 2025.
-This is 0.5% higher than the October forecast, in part reflecting carryover from 2024 as well as robust labour markets and accelerating investment, among other signs of strength.
+In the United States, underlying demand remains robust, reflecting strong wealth effects, a less restrictive monetary policy perspective and strong financial conditions.
+Growth is projected to be at 2.7% in 2025, 0.5% higher than the October forecast, in part reflecting carryover from 2024 as well as robust labour markets and accelerating investment, amongst other signs of strength.

 In the euro area, growth is expected to pick up but at a more gradual pace than anticipated in October, with geopolitical tensions continuing to weigh on sentiment.
-Weaker-than-expected momentum at the end of 2024, especially in manufacturing, and heightened political and policy uncertainty explain a downward revision of 0.2% to 1.0% in 2025.
-In 2026, growth is set to rise to 1.4%, helped by stronger domestic demand, as financial conditions loosen, confidence improves, and uncertainty recedes somewhat.
+Weaker-than-expected momentum at the end of 2024, especially in manufacturing, and heightened political and policy uncertainty, explain a downward revision of 0.2% to 1.0% in 2025.
+In 2026, growth is set to rise to 1.4%, helped by stronger domestic demand, as financial conditions loosen, confidence improves and uncertainty recedes somewhat.

 In other advanced economies, two offsetting forces keep growth forecasts relatively stable.
 On the one hand, recovering real incomes are expected to support the cyclical recovery in consumption.
-On the other hand, trade headwinds-including the sharp uptick in trade policy uncertainty- are expected to keep investment subdued.
+On the other hand, trade headwinds - including the sharp uptick in trade policy uncertainty - are expected to keep investment subdued.

-In emerging market and developing economies, growth performance in 2025 and 2026 is expected to broadly match that in 2024.
-With respect to the projection in October, growth in 2025 for China is marginally revised upward by 0.1% point to 4.6%.
-This revision reflects carryover from 2024 and the fiscal package announced in November largely offsetting the negative effect on investment from heightened trade policy uncertainty and property market drag.
-In 2026, growth is projected mostly to remain stable at 4.5%, as the effects of trade policy uncertainty dissipate and the retirement againcrease slows down the decline in the labor supply.
-In India, growth is projected to be solid at 6.5% in 2025 and 2026, as projected in October and in line with potential.
+In emerging markets and across developing economies, growth performance in 2025 and 2026 is expected to broadly match that of 2024.
+With respect to October projections, growth in 2025 for China is marginally revised upward by 0.1% to 4.6%.
+This revision reflects a carryover from 2024 as well as the fiscal package announced in November largely offsetting the negative effect on investment from heightened trade policy uncertainty and property market drag.
+In 2026, growth is projected to remain stable at 4.5%, as the effects of trade policy uncertainty dissipate and the retirement age increase slows down the decline in labour supply.
+In India, growth is projected to be solid at 6.5% in 2025 and 2026, as projected in October and in line with growth potential.